dongjwOU/boot-camps/shell/shell_intro_day1.md

 * allows to combine tools in powerful way
 	* philosophy is to write small junks of code that do one job, and one job only
 	* then combine in greater scripts
-* allows to repeate reliably and reproducibly (unlike with the mouse)
+* allows to repeat reliably and reproducibly (unlike with the mouse)